Theboys619/ImpalaLang/README.md

 Impala also has a REPL that you can use to evaluate chunks of code.

+Read the documentation markdown files for more info on how to use the language.

 #### [Impala CLI]

 Impala also has its own CLI to run your code.